enr/clap/README.markdown

 ```

-Now, you can run your app, and see somthing similar to:
+Now, you can run your app, and see something similar to:

     $>pick --help